kynanvwright/rule-post/README.md

 - Permit editing prior to submission (be careful of permissions here)
 - Anonymity toggle (default ON to start)
   - optionally allows teams to identify themselves
 - Add amendment/interpretation/neither tag on enquiry closure, to allow filtering later
+- have a page summarising all open enquiry deadlines

 ### 📑 Enquiries & Responses
 - Add per-user limits on new enquiries and attachments per day